Illinois Society,

 What we do:

-We meet three times per year in northern Illinois.
+We meet three times per year.
+Usually via zoom in the summer and winter and in person in central Illinois in the fall.
 We learn about our heritage and our ancestors, and help to promote patriotism.

 Our Officers: